shredtechular/pocketworks.github.io/_pages/ipad-sales-apps.md

 ---
+title: iPad Sales Apps
-title: Understanding the benefits of iPads Sales Apps in your company
+page-title: Understanding the benefits of iPads Sales Apps in your company
 permalink: "/ipad-sales-apps/"
 layout: sub-page
 description: This list helps you understand the beneifts you can expect when adopting